 The app provides a leave function that can be used at any time.
 Selecting this deletes all app data from the phone.
 The user will be notified that they can also delete ENS data via the phone device settings as the app does not have direct control or access to ENS data.
 If Leave is selected, non-identifying security token data that is used to associate valid (device integrity checked) apps with the app backend are removed from the app backend.
-If the app is

-Leave
+If the app is deleted from the phone, it has the same effect as 'Leave', however, the security tokens are not removed as the app backend has no way of knowing - they will be deleted after 60 days of not being used.